Quantitative marked length spectrum rigidity: Estimates for the BCG map

 \subsection{Construction of the BCG map}

 From now on, we will assume $N$ is a locally symmetric space.
-This means $\tilde N$ is either a real, complex or quaternionic hyperbolic space or the Cayley hyperbolic space of real dimension 16; let $d = 1, 2, 4$ or $8$ respectively.
+This means $\tilde N$ is either a real, complex or quaternionic hyperbolic space or the Cayley hyperbolic space of real dimension 16; let $d = 1, 2, 4$ or $8$, respectively.

-We now normalize the metric $g_0$ so the sectional curvatures are all $-1$ in the case $d = 1$ and contained in the interval $[-4, -1]$ otherwise.
-Since $\dim N \geq 3$, Mostow rigidity implies $(N, g_0)$ is determined up to isometry by its fundamental group $\Gamma$ \cite{mostow}.
+We now normalize $g_0$ so that the sectional curvatures are all $-1$ in the case $d = 1$ and contained in the interval $[-4, -1]$ otherwise.
+The requisite scaling factor depends only on $-a^2$ and $-b^2$, the original sectional curvature bounds for $g_0$.
+We also rescale $g$ by the same factor so that (\ref{MLSass}) still holds.
+For notational convenience, we will continue to refer to the sectional curvature bounds of the renormalized $(M, g)$ as $-b^2$ and $-a^2$.
+We also note that since $\dim N \geq 3$, Mostow rigidity implies $(N, g_0)$ is determined up to isometry by its fundamental group $\Gamma$ \cite{mostow}.
 Thus, from now on, any constants arising from the geometry of $N$, such as the diameter and the injectivity radius, can be thought of as depending only on $\Gamma$.
-We also rescale the metric $g$ by the same factor as $g_0$ in order to preserve the assumed marked length spectrum ratio in (\ref{MLSass}) as well as the established volume and entropy ratios.
-From now on, we will also assume the sectional curvatures of $(M,g)$ are in the interval $[-\Lambda^2, -\lambda^2]$ for some constants $\lambda$, $\Lambda$.
-Such constants always exist since $M$ is assumed to be compact; however some of our estimates will depend on their specific values.

 We first recall the construction of the map $F: M \to N$ in \cite{BCGnegcurv}.
 We then summarize the proof that $F$ is an isometry in the case of equal entropies and volumes, before explaining how to modify it for approximately equal entropies and volumes.